|If purchasing this

 Lady's Bedstraw, Lesser Knapweed, Marjoram, Scented Mayweed, Mullein,

-Ox-eye Daisy, Red Campion, Ribwort Plantain, Rough Hawksbit, Selfheal, Sorrel, St.
+Ox-eye Daisy, Red Campion, Red Clover, Ribwort Plantain, Rough Hawksbit, Selfheal, Sorrel, St.

 Johnswort, White Campion, Wild Carrot, Yarrow, Yellow Rattle.